Plus500 – Review Introduction

 Now that you know the answer to “What Is Plus500?” you should know who the platform is for.

-The broker has subsidiaries in the UK, Australia, Cyprus, Bulgaria, and Singapore, meaning users in over 50 countries can use it for CFD trading.
+The broker has subsidiaries in the UK, Australia, Cyprus and Singapore, meaning users in over 50 countries can use it for CFD trading.
 It’s the perfect option for investors who are interested in cryptocurrencies but may also want to trade 2,000+ other instruments that range from commodities and shares to forex and indices.
 Currently, the platform is available in 31 languages.

 Plus500 Company Information

 In 2008, Plus500 LTD was founded in Israel.
 While the headquarters continue to be in Israel, the broker has developed subsidiaries around the world with one of the most popular being Plus500 UK.
-This platform serves traders in the U.K. and other European countries, all the while ensuring safety by adhering to the Financial Conduct Authority’s strict regulations.
+This platform serves traders in the U.K. and other European countries, all the while ensuring regulations by adhering to the Financial Conduct Authority’s strict regulations.

 As a whole, the brand proves its financial stability through its listing on the London Stock Exchange.
 It also builds credibility by sponsoring professional sports teams such as Club Atletico de Madrid, Atalanta, and Legia Warsaw.